murchie85/McMurchies-Open-Labs/Devops Placement/README.md

 3. Explain TCP/IP model
 4. Why do you have to configure ports for an application that you run on your machine.

+### Cloud

+- Be able to explain why Cloud may be useful to the bank?
+- Describe the difference between public and private cloud?
+Which one would the bank prefer?
+What are the trade offs?
+- Describe in detail the differences between SAAS, PAAS AND IAAS.
+What do you think would be the best option for the bank?
+- Cloud has some key terms, Compute, IAM,

+###  Security

+- How is data encrypted at rest?
+- How is in flight data encrypted?
+- Suggest methods of hardening a server

 # LEARNING RESOURCES